Healthy Homes Assessment Longlands

 Insulation Longlands

-A house that is well-insulated will help to control condensation, and decrease the risk of dampness and mould, and it will make much easier for the house to keep heat.
+A well-insulated property will help to control condensation and lower the chance of mould and damp, and it will make more easy to the home to retain heat.

-The "R" stands for thermal resistance, and is a gauge of how well insulation withstands heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well insulation withstands heat flow.
+The greater the R-value, the better the insulation.

 Longlands Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of what’s inside the building but you must ensure there is somewhere for rain, surface as well as groundwater to move and stop it from coming into the building.
-When it is about damp and water, it is usually the concerns you don’t notice that can become a big problem and end up causing damage to your investment as well as affecting your tenant’s well-being.
+Making sure your rental property is protected from moisture isn’t just about the inside it’s also about the outside.
+You must ensure there is somewhere for surface, rain and ground water to go and stop it from coming into the building.
+When it concerns damp and moisture it’s frequently those things that you aren’t aware of that could become a major issue, causing damage to your investment as well as harming your tenant’s health.

-Rental properties should have efficient drainage for the removal of storm water, surface water and ground water, which includes the proper outfall or runoff.
-Making sure the water is able to go, and it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Rental properties must have efficient drainage to eliminate storm water, surface water and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a proper place to go, and also that it doesn’t get sucked into buildings is an essential part of making sure your property is dry.

-In addition to the drainage system that will prevent moisture ingress, if your property has an enclosed space between floorboards and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent water ingress, if the rental is enclosed between the floor and ground, a ground water barrier must be constructed if it is reasonably practicable to do so.

 moisture ingress and drainage inspection